vasugamdha/agent-file/README.md

 ### Does `.af` work with frameworks other than Letta?

 Theoretically, other frameworks could also load in `.af` files if they convert the state into their own representations.
 Some concepts, such as context window "blocks" which can be edited or shared between agents, are not implemented in other frameworks, so may need to be adapted per-framework.

+### How can I add Agent File support to my framework?

+Adding `.af` support requires mapping Agent File components (agent state) to your framework's equivalent featureset.
+The main steps include parsing the schema, translating prompts/tools/memory, and implementing import/export functionality.

+For implementation details or to contribute to Agent File, join our [Discord community](https://discord.gg/letta) or check the [Letta GitHub repository](https://github.com/letta-ai/letta).

 ### How does .af handle secrets?